Stop turning everything into arrays (and do less work instead)

 .slice(0, 10);

 Looks harmless, right?
+I’ve written this exact chain more times than I want to admit.
 Under the hood:

 filtercreates a new arraymapcreates another arrayslicecreates yet another array